-Boiler servicing is very important because it helps to prolong the life of an appliance and reduces the risk of a breakdown.
+Boiler servicing is very important because it helps to prolong the life of an appliance.
+It also reduces the risk of a breakdown.
 Older models should have good service history and reports to prove it.
-If it is a newer model that has never had service it may be something you want to invest in.
-Sometimes buyers will pay for it but in other cases, you will have to cover the costs.
+If it is a newer model that has never had service, it may be something you want to invest in.
+Sometimes, buyers will pay for it.
+In other cases though, you will have to cover the costs.

 Who did the installation?